 XIAOMI MI 11

-The next Xiaomi Mi 11 is supposed to arrive after the Xiaomi Mi 10 series releases in India.
+The next Xiaomi Mi 11 is supposed to arrive after the Xiaomi Mi 10 series released in India.
 The Snapdragon 888 is the first smartphone with the chipset and is already available in China.
 The Mi 11 has a 4.600mAh battery, combined with 55W wired, 50W wireless charging, and 10W wireless charging for reverse charging.

 As far as optics are concerned, the Xiaomi Mi 11 has a triple camera configuration on the back a 108MP f/1.85 main shooter (Samsung ISOCELL HMX) with PDAF and OIS followed by an ultra-wide 13MP f/2.4 and a 5MP macro shooter with a 50mm focal length and support for autofocus.
 There is a 20MP selfie cam on the front.
 The Xiaomi Mi 11 comes with a 6.81-inch OLED panel with a QHD+ (3,200 x 1,440) resolution, which curves on all four sides.
 There is a 120Hz refresh rate.

 Recently, the Moto G9 is all over the news as it could eventually get released in India in February.
 So far, the Moto G9 has been certified by the Bureau of Indian Standards in India.
 In addition to the Moto G9 Plus, a new Moto Edge S could be introduced in India.